nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 ### `pq.readParquetData`

-*Read an Arrow table from a Parquet file and convert to a kdb+ mixed list of Arrow array data*
+*Read an Arrow table from a Parquet file and convert to a kdb+ mixed list of array data*

 ```q
 .arrowkdb.pq.readParquetData[parquet_file;options]